 Outdoor Activities in Dawsonville

-No trip to North Georgia is complete without some time spent in the great outdoors.
+No North Georgia getaway is complete without some time spent in the great outdoors.
 The Blue Ridge Mountains are beautiful, offering countless opportunities for outdoor adventures.
 While you’re visiting Dawsonville, enjoy hikes, days on the water, horseback rides, and more.

 Amicalola Falls State Park is 829 acres of outdoor beauty, located within the Chattahoochee National Forest.
 The star here is Amicalola Falls, the 729-foot waterfall – the highest in the state of Georgia!
 You can also spend a day by the Amicalola River for a nice picnic.